RetroDECK/ES-DE/FAQ-ANDROID.md

 ## Why is it named ES-DE as in "Desktop Edition" if this is a release for a mobile operating system?

 First it's branding, it would be very confusing to have different names for the same application when it's available cross-platform.
-Second, the _Desktop Edition_ part is now a legacy, nowadays instead think of the D as standing for _Deck, Droid_ or _Desktop_.
-The _EmulationStation Desktop Edition_ subtitle used on the splash screen is only temporary during a transition period, it will be removed.
+Second, the _Desktop Edition_ part is now basically legacy.
+Actually the entire _EmulationStation Desktop Edition_ subtitle used on the splash screen is only temporary during a transition period and it will be removed at some point.
+The official name of the project is already ES-DE Frontend or ES-DE for short.

 ## Is it available for free, and is it open source?